hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : apad
 ---
+## 2020-11-21
+Centola, D. (2019). *Influential networks.
+Nature human behaviour, 3*(7), 664-665.

+Ordinary people, instead of influencers ("hubs), are more likely to propagate complex contagions because they offer more social reinforcement.

 ## 2020-11-20
 Guilbeault, D., Becker, J., & Centola, D. (2018).
 Social learning and partisan bias in the interpretation of climate trends. *Proceedings of the National Academy of Sciences, 115*(39), 9714-9719.